BarryCarlyon/quickpassword/README.md

-A very very quick and dirty password encrypter using bcypt based on [this Stackoverflow Question](http://stackoverflow.com/questions/14015677/node-js-encryption-of-passwords)
+A very very quick and dirty password encrypter using bcrypt based on [this Stackoverflow Question](http://stackoverflow.com/questions/14015677/node-js-encryption-of-passwords)

 # Comparison